kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 This should be done similar to how the existing in-place mutable fields like `ReadinessGates`, `NodeDrainTimeout`, etc. for a Machine are handled today.

+##### Changes to the cluster-autoscaler

+The cluster-autoscaler implementation for CAPI as of today consumes the `capacity.cluster-autoscaler.kubernetes.io/taints` (see [Pre-defined labels and taints on nodes scaled from zero](https://cluster-api.sigs.k8s.io/tasks/automated-machine-management/autoscaling#pre-defined-labels-and-taints-on-nodes-scaled-from-zero)).

+It should be adjusted to also consider the cofnigured taints.

 ### Security Model

 Users who can define `Taint`s that get placed on `Node`s will be able to steer workloads, possibly to malicious hosts in order to extract sensitive data.